Wyandot Mission Church: History

 In 1816, John Stewart, a Methodist son of slaves, traveled north of his home in Marietta, Ohio, after purportedly hearing a commandment from God.
 He met the Wyandots of Upper Sandusky, whom he began preaching and singing to in 1819.
 Many Wyandots respected him and converted to Methodism, including some influential chiefs.
-The Reverend James B. Finley joined Stewart soon after.
-Stewart died in 1823.
+The Reverend James B. Finley joined Stewart soon after, and Reverend Charles Elliott arrived in 1822.
+Stewart died the following year, in 1823.

 The Wyandot Mission Church was built in 1824 under Finley's direction.
 It was the first U.S. mission of the Methodist Episcopal Church (MEC).
 Finley had traveled to Washington, D.C., with two chiefs to obtain its funds from the federal government.
 John C. Calhoun, a secretary of war, gave him permission, and the government granted him $1,333.
 President James Monroe suggested he use materials of such strength that the church would stand long after their deaths.
 The Wyandot Mission Church was built of blue limestone quarried from the Sandusky River and hauled by carts and oxen.
 The wood of its interior was cut from the Indian Mill a few miles away.
 For two decades, many Wyandots worshipped and learned at the church.

 In 1843, as a result of the Indian Removal Act, the Wyandots were forced west into Kansas City, Kansas.
 That July, hundreds met at the church to weep, place flowers across the cemetery, and hear the chief Squire Grey Eyes give a farewell speech.
 Wyandots sold 109,000 acres of Ohioan land.
 They deeded the church's three acres to the MEC and requested they protect it from desecration.
 Methodists used the church and tended to its graves until 1847, but it was then abandoned, and eventually, its roof fell in and its walls crumbled.